Provably-Correct Safety Protocol for Cooperative Platooning: Abstract

 \section{Abstract}

-Cooperative Adaptive Cruise Control (CACC) is a well-studied technology for forming string-stable vehicle platoons.
-Ensuring collision avoidance is particularly difficult in CACC due to the small desired inter-vehicle spacing.
-We propose a safety protocol preventing collisions in a provably-correct manner while still maintaining a small distance to the preceding vehicle, by utilizing communicated braking capabilities.
-In addition, the safety of the protocol is ensured despite possible communication failures.
-While our concept can be applied to any CACC system, we particularly consider a class of CACCs, where the platoon vehicles successively agree on a consensus behavior.
-Our safety protocol is evaluated on various scenarios using the CommonRoad benchmark suite.
+Cooperative platooning is a promising method for improving energy efficiency and traffic throughput on interstates.
+Ensuring collision avoidance is particularly difficult in platooning due to the small desired inter-vehicle spacing.
+We propose a safety protocol that can be applied to arbitrary controllers in platooning to prevent collisions in a provably correct manner while still realizing a small distance to the preceding vehicle.
+Our protocol intervenes as rarely and smoothly as possible, and its safety is ensured even if communication fails.
+In addition, we propose a safety protocol for consensus techniques where the vehicles of the platoon successively agree on a common braking limit.
+Our safety protocols are evaluated on various scenarios using the CommonRoad benchmark suite.